K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots

-We evaluated the performance of the \ac{gmr}-\ac{gp}, \ac{kmp}, and baseline observers in estimating external joint torques during a repeated trajectory.
-The robot executed identical joint-space trajectories twice: first in free motion and then while carrying a known load at the end-effector.
-The true external torques were computed as the difference between the measured motor torques in these two runs as in section \ref{tau_ext_real}.
+{In this experiment,} the robot executed joint-space trajectories {with a payload attached to the end effector that is unknown to the estimators}.
+The true external torques were {calculated} as in \eqref{tau_ext_real}.
 The task of the observers was to estimate these external torques without direct force-torque sensing, using only the robot's internal measurements and the residual torque models integrated into the adaptive Kalman filter.

-Figure~\ref{fig:ext_torque_timeseries} shows the time histories of the true external joint torques alongside the estimates produced by each method.
-Both the \ac{gmr}-\ac{gp} and \ac{kmp} observers closely track the true external torques, while the sparse \ac{gp} baseline exhibits larger deviations and higher-frequency fluctuations.
+Figure~\ref{fig:ext_torque_timeseries} shows the time histories of { the external torque estimation errors} by each method.
+Both the \ac{nnadkf} and \ac{kmp} observers closely track the true external torques, while the sparse \ac{gp} baseline exhibits larger deviations and higher-frequency fluctuations.